SongXueZhi/RegMiner/artifact-evaluation.md

 For sake of intuitive understanding, we prepared 6 commits (3 regression-fixing commit and 3 non-regression fixing commits) to verify the functionalities of RegMiner, the process is estimated to take about **XXX minutes**.

-# Detailed Description
-1. In the dataset tool, we show how a user can use the mined *regressions.*
-2. In the close-world experiment, we introduced the experimental procedure and results.
-3. In the open-world experiment, we introduced how to use *RegMiner* to mine *regressions* in open-source projects.

-### Run Step by Step

 **Step1:** Entry the woking dir.

 ```bash